Reporting - Quick Guide

 - Click on your desired project from the list in the main window.

 - The next page you see is a reporting overview of your event including traffic, referral, conversion and engagement data.
+You can limit this information based on the Ticket Type registrants have been assigned, if this was enabled.
 For more detail on these reports please contact your project manager

 Navigate to the download icon towards the right-hand side of the page, just next to update.
 You will then see a list of options.